Update Compression for Deep Neural Networks on the Edge: Problem setting

 After deployment, the central server has accumulated a larger dataset $D_2 = \{(\bm{X}_i, Y_i)\}_{i=1}^{N_2}$, where $N_2 > N_1$ and $D_2 \supset D_1$.
 The goal is to update $C$ on the edge device, currently with parameters $\theta_1$, with the new dataset $D_2$, subject to a data transmission bottleneck.

 Let $\Delta$ denote the update package to be sent from the server to the edge device.
-A basic approach is to simply retrain $C$ using $D_2$, and let $\Delta$ be the set of all model parameters, \ie,
+A basic method is to retrain $C$ using $D_2$, and let $\Delta$ be the set of all model parameters, \ie,

 At the edge upon receiving $\Delta$, $\theta_1$ is discarded and we simply equate $\theta_2 = \Delta$ and insert it into $C(\cdot | \theta_2)$ to complete the model update.
 However, in this case $\Delta$ will always be the set of all parameters even for a small incremental update.
 The key to generating more compact updates lies in reusing the learnt knowledge embedded in $\theta_1$, as we will show next.